 Through The Universal, Think Rights hopes to create a platform whereby high quality student research on human rights can be publicized.
 Essentially, by inviting students to an interdisciplinary inter-university debate on human rights, we hope to further its locus on the academic agenda while deepening our insight into its nuances.
 The Universal publishes in both print and online and is produced on a non-profit basis.

-For more information contact editor-in-chief Alexander Andersson at email@example.com.
+For more information contact the editorial team at email@example.com.